30+ Windows 11 Services to Disable for Gaming Performance

 2. Click on the “Services” app to open it.

-4. Right-click on the service and select “Properties“.disable unnecessary services in windows 11
+4. Right-click on the service and choose “Properties“.disable unnecessary services in windows 11

-5. In the Properties window, under the “General” tab, change the “Startup type” to “Disabled“.which windows 11 services can you safely disable
+5. In the Properties window, under the “General” tab, set the “Startup type” to “Disabled“.which windows 11 services can you safely disable

 Suggested read: How to Disable Superfetch and Prefetch in Windows 11 or 10

-While you can straightaway select “Disabled” for the Startup type option, it’s a better idea to stop a service and set it to manual instead of disabling it completely.
-This will prevent the service from starting automatically with Windows, but you can still start it manually if needed.
+Although you can just set the Startup type to “Disabled”, it might be better to stop the service and set it to manual.
+This way, the service won’t start automatically with Windows, but you can still start it manually if you need to.
+Here’s how to do it:

-1. Follow step 1-3 in the instruction above.
+1. Follow steps 1-3 from the instructions above.

-2. Right-click on the service and select “Stop“.Windows 11 services to disable for performance
+2. Right-click on the service and choose “Stop“.Windows 11 services to disable for performance

-3. Right-click on the service again and select “Properties“.
+3. Right-click on the service again and choose “Properties“.

 5. Click on the “Apply” button to save the changes.